qqono/Disney-Champion-Docs/Ezreal.md

   - Combo mode will now be 'Spacebar to Win', allowing users to completely disengage their brains and play how they want, without needing to press more than 1 key!
   - Basically, combo mode has less restrictions and some logic to remove the need for modifier keys.

-  - Players who are used to Legacy Ezreal, or prefer to have greater control / more options, can enable this by editing the Advanced panel (see below for indepth explanation).
+  - Players who are used to Legacy Ezreal, or prefer to have greater control / more options, can enable this by enabling 'Flexible' Logic Mode under the Advanced panel (see below for indepth explanation).
   - If you are just going to hold spacebar, don't use Advanced.